segura08m/InnerNode/README.md

 The script is designed with a clear separation of concerns, organized into several key classes:

 -   **`InnerNodeConfig`**: A dedicated configuration class that loads all necessary parameters from environment variables (using a `.env` file).
-It centralizes settings like RPC URLs, contract addresses, and API keys, and performs basic validation on startup.
+It centralizes settings like RPC URLs, contract addresses, and API keys and performs basic validation on startup.

 -   **`ChainEventListener`**: This is the core component that interacts with the source blockchain.
     -   It uses the `web3.py` library to connect to an Ethereum-compatible node.
     -   It initializes the bridge smart contract object using its address and ABI.
-    -   Its main method, `listen_for_events`, runs in a continuous loop, polling the blockchain for new blocks and filtering for the target event (`BridgeTransferInitiated`).
+    -   Its main method, `listen_for_events`, runs in a loop, polling the blockchain for new blocks and filtering for the target event (`BridgeTransferInitiated`).
     -   It includes logic to handle block confirmations to reduce the risk of processing events from chain reorganizations.

 -   **`CrossChainOracleClient`**: This class simulates the interaction with the destination chain's oracle network.